 Type a keyword into the input field, then click the Query button.
-Recent tweets that contain your keyword are pulled from Twitter and visualized the Sentiment tab as circles.
+Recent tweets that contain your keyword are pulled from Twitter and visualized in the Sentiment tab as circles.
 Hover your mouse over a tweet or click on it to see its text.

 Tweets are visualized in different ways in each of the tabs at the top of the window.